FasterXML/jackson/README.md

 * [Avro](../../../jackson-dataformat-avro): supports [Avro](http://en.wikipedia.org/wiki/Apache_Avro) data format, with `streaming` implementation plus additional `databind`-level support for Avro Schemas
 * [CBOR](../../../jackson-dataformat-cbor): supports [CBOR](http://tools.ietf.org/search/rfc7049) data format; complete implementation, but not yet extensively deployed.
+    * note: this module is expected to mature quickly, so that version 2.4 should be production ready.

 And in addition there are other data format modules, provided by developers outside Jackson core team: